neuroid/poor-mans-time-machine/README.md

 3. synchronize `/` to `/media/usbdisk/backup` using rsync.

-The synchronization uses `--link-dest=/media/usbdisk/backup.1` to copy only the files that were modified/added since the previous run.
+The synchronization uses `--link-dest=/media/usbdisk/backup.1` to copy only the files that were modified or added since the previous run.

+Each successful backup is marked with a "canary" file.
+No directory rotation is performed if the file is missing from the latest backup directory.
+This allows to resume interrupted backups and guards against removal of older backups after a failed run (when `--limit` is applied).

 Requirements